 First, a disclaimer

-Look, there’s not one thing that’s guaranteed to fix one specific issue.
+Look, there’s not one thing guaranteed to fix one specific issue.
 You have to take a broader view of optimizing your site.
 A lot of little fixes make up big results.
-So, while I’ll give you five things you can work on here, this is nowhere near definitive.
+So, while we’ll give you five things you can work on here, this is nowhere near definitive.
 Even Google says many elements work together to come up with scores, so it’s hard to pinpoint if you do this, then that score will go up.

-Google’s upcoming page experience update
+Google’s page experience systems

 - Page experience: a new Google ranking factor